bramp/js-sequence-diagrams/DESIGN.md

 * Self Signal: Horz left aligned, Vertically center aligned (TODO)
 * Notes: Left aligned

-Whitespace is trimed from the ends of each line
+Whitespace is trimmed from the ends of each line

 ## CSS Classes
 * SVG: 'sequence' and the name of the theme e.g. 'simple' or 'hand'